Midnight in Vehicle City (General Motors, Flint, and the Strike That Created the Middle Class) - 9780807055489

 Overview

-Unlike Amazon and other retailers who may also offer Midnight in Vehicle City (General Motors, Flint, and the Strike That Created the Middle Class) - 9780807055489 books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry Midnight in Vehicle City (General Motors, Flint, and the Strike That Created the Middle Class) - 9780807055489, we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

 Product Details